ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Even-numbered flow IDs are client-initiated, while odd-numbered flow IDs are server-initiated.
-This means that an HTTP/3 client implementation of the flow allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
+This means that an HTTP/3 client implementation of the flow ID allocation service MUST only provide even-numbered IDs, while a server implementation MUST only provide odd-numbered IDs.
 Note that, once allocated, any flow ID can be used by both client and server - only allocation carries separate namespaces to avoid requiring synchronization.

-The flow allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow ID and will no longer be using that flow ID, this process is called "retiring" a flow ID.
+The flow ID allocation service SHOULD also provide a mechanism for applications to indicate they have completed their usage of a flow ID and will no longer be using that flow ID, this process is called "retiring" a flow ID.
 Applications MUST NOT retire a flow ID until after they have received confirmation that the peer has also stopped using that flow ID.
-The flow allocation service MAY reuse previously retired flow ID once they have ascertained that there are no packets with DATAGRAM frames using that flow ID still in flight.
+The flow ID allocation service MAY reuse previously retired flow ID once they have ascertained that there are no packets with DATAGRAM frames using that flow ID still in flight.
 Reusing flow IDs can improve performance by transmitting the flow ID using